Why I’m thankful for Cape & Castle

 Once we got the ball rolling, wide doors started to open.
 Not only are our site and social media statistics continuing to rise (especially in thanks to the Chris Evans and Romanogers fandoms), but we’re grabbing the attention of big names and accounts, such as CBS Entertainment, High School Musical/The Suite Life of Zack & Cody’s Ashley Tisdale, Morris Chestnut of The Resident and the iconic Susan Egan, who voices Megara in both the 1997 animated film, Hercules, and Ralph Breaks the Internet (2018).

-As Disney continues to grow, Cape & Castle continues to grow, as well—from starting out with only covering Disney’s “big four” (Disney Animation/Live Action, Marvel Studios, Pixar and Star Wars), to expanding and covering 20th Century Fox’s assets, major league sports featured on ESPN (four-fifths of ESPN is owned by Disney) and non-Disney projects of Disney’s alum and current stars.
+As Disney continues to grow, Cape & Castle continues to grow, as well—from starting out with only covering Disney’s “big four” (Disney Animation/Live Action, Marvel Studios, Pixar and Star Wars), to expanding and covering 20th Century Fox’s assets, and non-Disney projects of Disney’s alum and current stars.
 This is just the beginning of our expansion, too.
 It has only been four months since our founding.
 We will continue to grow.
 We already are.

 From now through next year, expect more coverage (specifically of Disney+ and of Disney content on Hulu), as well as more episodes of our very first podcast, Shipperland, among our regular flow of editorial, news, quizzes and reviews.
 We hope to expand to video, too, in the coming year!
 (It’s not too early to already subscribe to our Twitch and YouTube channels!)